MandyRippin/AnonymousSportsVoting/README.md

-# Anonymous Sports Voting
+# Privacy-Preserving Voting System with FHE

-A decentralized application for privacy-preserving sports awards voting using Fully Homomorphic Encryption (FHE) technology on the blockchain.
+A decentralized application for privacy-preserving voting using Fully Homomorphic Encryption (FHE) technology on the blockchain.

-## 🌟 Overview
+## Overview

-Anonymous Sports Voting is a revolutionary platform that enables secure, private, and transparent voting for sports events and awards.
+This project leverages FHE technology to enable secure, private, and transparent voting.
 Built on Zama's fhEVM technology, it ensures complete voter anonymity while maintaining verifiable results.

-## 🔐 Core Concepts
+## Core Concepts

 ### Fully Homomorphic Encryption (FHE)

-This project leverages FHE technology to perform computations on encrypted data without decryption.
+This project uses FHE technology to perform computations on encrypted data without decryption.
 Votes are encrypted on-chain and tallied homomorphically, ensuring:

 - **Complete Privacy**: Individual votes remain encrypted and anonymous
 - **Verifiable Results**: Final tallies are accurate and tamper-proof